 Let's take a look below the surface: for the next wedding I'm booked for, I've already had two meetings with the couple.
 I met with them at their home, about 20 miles away.
 The first meeting was a go-see, when they'd already seen enough of my work and liked my pricing enough to put me on a shortlist of possible photographers.
 The second one was after I'd got the job, and we started to talk about specifics - timeline, locations, their outline for the day and the look and feel of the photos I'm going to take.

 Next week, for the same wedding, I'm going out to visit the main venue, and to introduce myself to the event planner/manager/co-ordinator - a standard and necessary part of the job - so that I know what to expect, and to make sure I'm singing off the same hymnsheet regarding the overall flow of the day.
+Because the wedding's in a church, I'll also be going to the rehearsal.
+Nobody gets a bill for this - my prices are all-inclusive.

 The bride's going to be arriving by horse and carriage, so that means a conversation with the ostler, just to check on routes and timings and any sensitivities to be observed around the horses.
 Horses are beautiful animals, but they can be skittish, and I don't fancy being around two tons of them should they get stressed by a thoughtlessly-directed pop from a speedlight.
 Not when they're attached to a Cinderella carriage.